kadekchresna/ecommerce/README.md

 This project dividing code into layers:

 - Model (Domain) – pure business objects and logic
-- DTO (Application) – for external data exchange
+- DTO (Application) – for external and each layers data exchange
-- Repository – actual DB queries using GORM
+- Repository – actual DB queries using GORM and third party communication
 - Usecase – orchestrates business logic
 - Delivery – handles routing and request parsing